-- 5.180 As with the version of the policy that was included in the Core Strategy Submission document, the amended policy continues to make an allowance for the impact of the contributions sought on the viability of development.
+- 5.189 As with the version of the policy that was included in the Core Strategy Submission document, the amended policy continues to make an allowance for the impact of the contributions sought on the viability of development.
 Whilst this will help to ensure that the impact of contributions on economic viability and the risk this brings to new development is accounted for within planning decisions (in accordance with national policy), it gives a reduced level of certainty about the contributions to infrastructure that would be secured, particularly as the Knowsley Economic Viability Assessment (2012) highlights that viability may be an issue for residential development in certain parts of the Borough and for many forms of non-residential development across the Borough.
-As a result, there is only a low level of certainty that the policy would have a significant impact on many of the objectives, although it is recognised that the viability of developments may improve over time as economic conditions improve. - 5.181 The amendments to the policy provide clarity about which forms of infrastructure would be prioritised where development viability is challenging.
+As a result, there is only a low level of certainty that the policy would have a significant impact on many of the objectives, although it is recognised that the viability of developments may improve over time as economic conditions improve. - 5.190 The initial modifications proposed to the policy in June 2014 provide clarity about which forms of infrastructure would be prioritised where development viability is challenging.
 The first priority would be to deliver the requirements which are necessary to make development acceptable in planning and safety terms, and these can be considered effectively "non-negotiable" requirements.
 This can include access works, and works which prevent or mitigate the risk of flooding where this is relevant.
-As a result in this latter circumstance, the modifications to the policy increase the level of certainty that the policy would have a positive impact on the objective of adapting to climate change.
-Following this, the revised policy does however also prioritise local priorities which are impacted by new development - for example, the provision of greenspace in areas of deficit, where economic viability impacts on the contributions that can provided for new residential development.
-As such, the amendments to the policy increase the likelihood of greenspace being provided in these instances.
-The modifications therefore increase the level of certainty that the policy would have a positive impact on the objectives that relate to green infrastructure; biodiversity; the character and accessibility of the landscape; health; and poverty and social deprivation. - 5.182 The appraisal of the version of the policy that was included in the Core Strategy Submission document concluded that the site would have an uncertain impact on the objectives that relate to the delivery of housing and affordable housing; and the competiveness of businesses due to the potential impacts of the policy on viability.
-The revised policy clarifies that only "essential" contributions to make the development acceptable in planning/safety terms will be sought when compliance with the policy would adversely affect the viability of a development.
+As a result in this latter circumstance, the modifications made to the submission version of the policy increase the level of certainty that the policy would have a positive impact on the objective of adapting to climate change.
+Following this, the revised policy does however also prioritise local priorities which are impacted by new development - for example, the provision of greenspace in areas of deficit, where economic viability impacts on the contributions that can be provided for new residential development.
+This increases the likelihood of greenspace being provided and therefore increases the level of certainty that the policy would have a positive impact on the objectives that relate to green infrastructure; biodiversity; the character and accessibility of the landscape; health; and poverty and social deprivation. - 5.191 The appraisal of the version of the policy that was included in the Core Strategy Submission document concluded that the policy would have an uncertain impact on the objectives that relate to the delivery of housing and affordable housing; and the competiveness of businesses due to the potential impacts of the policy on viability.
+The policy has since been amended to clarify that only "essential" contributions to make the development acceptable in planning/safety terms will be sought when compliance with the policy would adversely affect the viability of a development.
 Additional contributions will be considered within individual planning decisions, with reference to detailed viability evidence.
 As such, the revised policy should help ensure that the contributions sought do not result in development being unviable and, as a result, the amended policy is now considered to have the potential to have a positive impact on these objectives.

-5.183 It is not envisaged that the amended policy would have a negative effect on any of the sustainability objectives.
+5.192 It is not envisaged that the amended policy would have a negative effect on any of the sustainability objectives.